 Mathematics is the universal language of engineering, and you’ll need to be comfortable with logical and methodical approaches to understanding real-world phenomena.
 Leaving Cert Honours in Mathematics and (where available) Leaving Cert in Applied Mathematics, when well understood, are excellent indicators of ability in the field of electronic and computer engineering.

 Your thirst for knowledge and drive to contribute to society will lead to constant learning and innovation throughout your career.
 It’s no surprise then that 33% of the S&P 500 CEOs’ undergraduate degrees are in engineering—higher than any other discipline.

-You’ll choose from four majors: Systems and Devices, High-Speed Communications, Digital Interaction, or The Internet of Things.
+You’ll choose from four majors: Nanotechnology and Photonics, Advanced Data Networks, Digital Interaction, or The Internet of Things.

 The option to continue to fifth year leading to a Masters in Electronic Systems or Masters in Telecommunications Engineering is subject to achieving a H2.2 or above in the four-year BEng in ECE course.

 Electronic and Computer Engineering connects computing and electronics, software and hardware.
 The course offers a great balance between practice and theory and is well structured for students from all levels.
 The course also offers a 6 month INTRA work placement in Year 3.

 I would recommend DCU to anyone who would like to learn many essential hands-onskills both in experience and theory.
 I think DCU offers all the things you need to go out into the world to be a real engineer.